ffund/real-time-embedded-systems-lab/3-adc-temp/README.md

 ```

 In each line, the first value is the digital value returned by the ADC, the
-second value is the analog voltage (approximate), and the last is the temperature value.
+second value is the estimate of voltage, and the last is the temperature value.

 Save about 30 (sequential) lines of this to a plaintext file, and name it `12b.csv`.